 Product marketing authorization: CIFs must verify that recommended investments (e.g., AIFs) are authorized for sale in France before advising clients; recommending unauthorized products breaches professional obligations regardless of client outcomes.

-Conflicts of interest management: CIFs must maintain an effective conflicts register, identify risks (e.g., personal benefits), an
+Conflicts of interest management: CIFs must maintain an effective conflicts register, identify risks (e.g., personal benefits), and implement operational procedures; absence or failure constitutes a breach.

 What You Need To Do